kanidm/kanidm/designs/session_logout.rst

 the maximum time of use of that session id.

 When a session is check as part of a standard UAT check, or an OAuth 2.0 refresh, if the session id is present in the revocation list, it is denied access.
-Abscence from the revocation list implies the session remains valid.
+Absence from the revocation list implies the session remains valid.

 This method requires no gracewindow, since the replication of the revocation list will be bound to the